DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Token Array:** Finalized token array from the token sale.
 Needed for secondary market info when forcing a withdrawal.

 * **Amendments:** This is a mapping of rules that act as a type of "constitution".
 However, these are unenforceable by the contract itself and are here for the purpose that other's read to align their vision together, or have common understandings of what will cause a member to be nominated to for a force withdrawal.
-It's up the the members themselves to read them and take them into consideration, essentially each member becoming a member of the “supreme court” and interpreting the articles as they are written in cases where a member is being forced to withdraw.
+It's up the members themselves to read them and take them into consideration, essentially each member becoming a member of the “supreme court” and interpreting the articles as they are written in cases where a member is being forced to withdraw.

 * **v2 — whitelist of approved tokens:** Can be basic, like via proof of phone number - but some identification check in order to verify each person controls their own tokens.
 Is "version 2" at this point because simple solutions can be gamed fairly easily, and complex solutions are not readily known to me, or accessible.